Skip to content

 CoServ.com

-CoServ offices will be closed for Labor Day on Monday, Sept.
-2, but our electric and gas crews are on call 24/7.
+Happy Holidays to all of our Members and Customers.
+CoServ offices will be closed on Tuesday, December 24th, and Wednesday, December 25th, but our electric and gas crews are on call 24/7.
 Pay Bill Report Outage

 Annual Meeting Today!
 Pre-show starts at 12:45 p.m.